 Thunder on the Mara: Wildebeest Migration

 The cold teaches humility.
 A morning on the slopes that asks for patience and returns honesty.
-Notes on the ascent and high-altitude conversation.

 We rise before light.
 The air is thin, and the world sounds clearer.
 Conversation shrinks into essentials.
 The summit instructs you to be small and glad.
 Bring respect, and the mountain will share its calendar.